GEDIH/printf/README.md

 4. Printing a string codified in ROT13:
 	+ Use: `_printf("Hello in ROT13 is %R", "Hello");`
-	+ Output: `Hello in ROT13 is Urybb`

 Using flags and length tags:

-5. Printing the string of chars "Hello, Holberton":
+5. Printing the string of chars "Hello, Alx":
 	+ Use: `_printf("2 * 2 = %+d and 5 * -5 = %+i", 4, -25);`
 	+ Output: `2 * 2 = +4 and 5 * -5 = -25`